chronicle

 2007

-With the construction of a logistics warehouse, total production area expands to 45,000 square meters.
+With the construction of a logistics warehouse, total production area expanded to 45,000 square meters.

 2002